First Amendment tests and doctrines

 1. Strict scrutiny is applied to content or viewpoint discrimination

-Strict scrutiny is high-level a test for the constitutionality of laws that directly restrict content or viewpoints.
-For example, a local ordinance that prevented fraternities or sororities from posting Greek letters on their houses would be a specific content restriction and would be subject to strict scrutiny review by the courts.
+Strict scrutiny is high-level a test for the constitutionality of laws that may directly restrict content or viewpoints.
+For example, a local ordinance that prevented fraternities or sororities from posting Greek letters on their houses is viewpoint restriction and could be subject to strict scrutiny review by the courts.

-Strict scrutiny tests to see if a) it is necessary; b) it advances a compelling government interest; c) and it is the least restrictive means for achieving the end, or in other words, it harms First Amendment rights as little as possible to achieve the end.
+Strict scrutiny tests determine if a law or regulation a) is necessary; b) and if it advances a compelling government interest; c) and if it is the least restrictive means for achieving the end, or in other words, it is not overly broad.

-2. Intermediate scrutiny is applied to content neutral materials
+2. Intermediate scrutiny is applied to content neutral material

-(1) Is restriction within the constitutional power of government?
-(2) Does restriction further important or substantial governmental interest?
+The questions in an intermediate scrutiny review are: (1) Is restriction within the constitutional power of government?
+(2) Does restriction further some important or substantial governmental interest?
 (3) Is the governmental interest unrelated to the suppression of free expression?
 (4) Is the restriction narrowly tailored – no greater than necessary?(This from US v O’Brien test; also) 5) Does the restriction leave open ample opportunities for communication?

 Time, place and manner restrictions are often used in situations where content-neutral restrictions make sense.
 Example: FCC v Pacifica (the 1978 George Carlin “safe harbor” decision) in which indecent content is only allowed on broadcast radio or TV after 10 pm; Also in Ward v.
 Rock against racism, loud concerts in New York’s Central Park could be controlled by city audio technicians and focused amplification to minimize disruption.